Quantum computing of nonlinear reacting flows via the probability density function method: Introduction

 \section{Introduction}

 \addvspace{10pt}

-The simulation of reacting flows faces a formidable obstacle on the stiff, nonlinear chemical source terms that govern species conversion~\cite{Masri2021Challenges,Pope2013Small}.
-The computational cost of resolving these nonlinear dynamics scales unfavorably with the number of species and the complexity of the reaction mechanism, creating a significant bottleneck for high-fidelity simulations~\cite{Pope2013Small,Ren2014Numerical,Domingo2023Recent,Uranakara2023Accelerating}.
-Quantum computing offers a new paradigm for computation, promising speedups for certain problems~\cite{Nielsen2010Quantum,Givi2020Quantum}.
-However, quantum mechanics is governed by linear evolution, making quantum computers natively ill-suited for the nonlinear dynamics~\cite{Tennie2025Quantum, Meng2025Challenges}.
+The simulation of reacting flows faces a formidable obstacle rooted in the chemical source terms, which are highly nonlinear and exhibit stiffness across a wide range of temporal scales~\cite{Masri2021,Pope2013}.
+The computational cost of resolving these nonlinear dynamics scales unfavorably with the number of species and the complexity of the reaction mechanism, creating a significant bottleneck for high-fidelity simulations~\cite{Pope2013,Ren2014,Domingo2023}.
+This challenge has motivated a sustained search for new computational strategies~\cite{Zhou2022,Uranakara2023Accelerating,Ihme2024,Zhang2022,Mao2023,Deng2025,Koenig2025}.

-This inherent linearity of quantum computing necessitates a transformation of the governing equation.
-Several linearization techniques have been explored for quantum computing of nonlinear dynamics~\cite{Liu2021Efficient,Jin2023Time,Akiba2023Carleman,Akiba2025Efficient,Xue2025Quantum,Meng2023Quantum,Meng2024Quantum,Meng2024Simulatinga,Succi2024Ensemble,Joseph2020Koopman,Novikau2025Quantum,Zhang2025Datadriven}.
-For reacting flows, the transported probability density function (PDF) method stands out as a particularly powerful approach~\cite{Pope1985PDF,Haworth2010Progress,Gourianov2025Tensor}.
-The central advantage of the PDF formulation is its ability to render the nonlinear chemical source term as a linear transport operator in composition space~\cite{Pope1985PDF}.
-This transformation makes the combustion problem compatible with the linear nature of quantum computation.
+Quantum computing offers a new paradigm for scientific computation, with provable speedups for certain classes of problems~\cite{Nielsen2010,Givi2020,Givi2021}.
+Current quantum computer, however, remains in the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill2018}, where limited qubit counts and high error rates~\cite{Yang2026} preclude the execution of large-scale, fault-tolerant algorithms~\cite{Hoefler2023}.
+Nevertheless, the development of quantum algorithms targeting the fault-tolerant era is essential to establish theoretical foundations and identify the problems where quantum advantage is most likely to be realized~\cite{Meng2025}.
+A fundamental obstacle is that quantum mechanics is governed by linear evolution, making quantum computers natively ill-suited for the nonlinear dynamics~\cite{Tennie2025}.
+Bridging this gap between the linearity of quantum computation and the nonlinearity of reacting flows is a prerequisite for any quantum approach to combustion simulation.